Bahujan Samaj Party’s Tamil Nadu chief K Armstrong murdered in Chennai

 He was taken to a hospital, where the doctors declared him dead.

 The gang had arrived on three motorbikes around 7 pm to attack Armstrong.

-They escaped before his supporters could respond, The Indian Express reported, quoting an unidentified police official.
+The assailants were arrested by the police overnight, Tamil Nadu Chief Minister MK Stalin said in a post on X on Saturday.

+“I would like to convey my deepest condolences to Armstrong’s party, family, relatives and friends who are bereaved and I have ordered the police to conduct the investigation into the case expeditiously and bring the culprits to justice as per the law,” he said.

 Bahujan Samaj Party chief Mayawati urged the Dravida Munnetra Kazhgam government in Tamil Nadu to ensure punishment for the guilty.